peer/db/README.md

 ## Development

-During PeerDB Search development run backend and frontend as separate processes.
+During PeerDB development run backend and frontend as separate processes.
 During development the backend proxies frontend requests to Vite, which in turn compiles frontend files and serves them, hot-reloading the frontend as necessary.